 If you’re a Kiwi Educator moving to New South Wales, Australia, this guide is for you!
 Keep reading to learn how to register to teach…

-To apply for this check you must take all your proof of identity documents in to a Service NSW centre to have them verified, so this step must be done on arrival.
+To apply for this check you must take all your proof of identity documents in to a Service NSW centre to have them verified face to face.

-Once you have your WWCC (Working with Children’s Check) clearance, you can apply for NESA (NSW Standards in Education)
+Once you have your WWCC clearance, your second step is to apply for NESA (NSW Standards in Education).

 Getting accredited with NESA for the first time (Initial accreditation)